1 /* This file is part of the program psim.

 232 : current_host_byte_order)

-233 extern int current_target_byte_order
+233 extern int current_target_byte_order;

 234 #define CURRENT_TARGET_BYTE_ORDER (WITH_TARGET_BYTE_ORDER \